-Dr. Judy Lemus, HIMB Interim Director
+Dr. Eleanor J. Sterling, HIMB Director

-Explore our website and you will discover we excel in: coral reef biophysical and biogeographical research; coral reef physiology, ecology, evolution, and biodiversity; fisheries research; population-, spatial- and behavioral ecology of marine megafauna; and K-20 marine education and outreach.
-HIMB is also deeply committed to our local community, and we are proud to work with neighborhood partners such as Windward Community College, the Koʻolaupoku Hawaiian Civic Club, Koʻolau Foundation, Paepae O Heʻeia, Kākoʻo ʻŌiwi, and the Kāneʻohe and Kahaluʻu Neighborhood Boards.
+Explore our website and you will discover we excel in: coral reef biophysical and biogeographical research; coral reef physiology, ecology, evolution, and biodiversity; fisheries research; population-, spatial- and behavioral ecology of marine megafauna; Indigenous marine resource management approaches; and K-20 marine education and outreach.
+HIMB is deeply committed to our local community, and we are proud to work with neighborhood partners such as Windward Community College, the Koʻolaupoko Hawaiian Civic Club, Koʻolau Foundation, Paepae O Heʻeia, Kākoʻo ʻŌiwi, and the Kāneʻohe and Kahaluʻu Neighborhood Boards.

 Whether you are a practitioner of science, Indigenous knowledge, education, or community engagement, we are interested in working with you to improve our local and global ecosystems.